rezwanhosseini/MotifDiff/README.md

 ```
 pip install MotifDiff-pkg
 ```
+* if you're using Spyder, you might see a dependency version conflict between spyder, pyqt, and pyqtwebengine. we recommend using a compatible version of spyder, otherwise the error does not interfere with the installation, and the installation will be done regardless.
 ## How to use
 The very basic run with the required inputs will be:
 ```